tomgee18/TomGeesQuizCraft-AI/docs/security-report.md

 ## Conclusion

 The security posture of the QuizCraft AI application has been significantly improved through the implementation of these remediation measures.
 Regular security reviews and updates should be conducted to maintain and enhance the application's security over time.

+## Recent Updates

+The following security improvements have been made since the initial report:

+1. Fixed an unused parameter issue in the middleware.ts file to improve code quality
+2. Enhanced the chart component to use proper DOM manipulation instead of dangerouslySetInnerHTML
+3. Implemented secure cookie handling in the sidebar component with SameSite=Strict and Secure flags
+4. Added CSRF token validation for all state-changing operations
+5. Improved file upload validation with both MIME type and extension checks